GaryBoone/incr_stats/README.md

 ## Speed

+Data processing occurs in two parts: acquisition and processing.
+For array-based systems, acquisition means just storing the data.
+All of the data is then processed when a statistics is requested.
+In contrast, incremental stats do some processing at acquisition, allowing the final statistics calculations to be very fast.

+So with respect to speed, it's really a question of where you want to spend the calculation time:
+* A little at a time as the data is collected?
+Then updates are slow but the final stats are fast.
+* All at the end when a statistic is requested?
+Then updates are fast, just storing the data, but the final stats are slow.

 The incremental statistics carry the overhead of doing the calculations of statistical moments for each data point update.
 The overhead allows the complete descriptive statistics to be calculated quickly at any time without storing the entire dataset.
 It may appear to be a considerable amount of calculation for just one data point.
-And it may appear that a lot more calculation is done over all of the points than is done in the batch cases.
-But in fact nearly identical calculations must be done for the batch versions, so the two are nearly identical in terms of processing time.
-The batch versions loop through the data several times; the incremental versions unroll these loops, splitting each loop calculation into a separate `update()` performed when the point is acquired.
+And it may appear that a lot more calculation is done over all of the points than is done in the stored-array cases.
+But in fact nearly identical calculations must be done for the stored-array versions, so the two are nearly identical in terms of processing time, overall.
+The stored-array versions loop through the data several times; the incremental versions unroll these loops, splitting each loop calculation into a separate `update()` performed when the value is acquired.

-This is why the only reason to prefer batch statistics is because:
+This is why the only reason to prefer stored-array statistics is because:
-1. The data must be processed as quickly as possible at acquisition; there's only time to store it, or
+1. the data must be processed as quickly as possible at acquisition; there's only time to store it, or
-1. You only need one or two of the statistics, so there's no need to calculate the intermediate values for the 4th moment at each `update()` when kurtosis will not be requested.
+1. you only need one or two of the statistics, so for example there's no need to calculate the intermediate values for the 4th moment at each `update()` when kurtosis will not be requested.

 ### Benchmarks